KristopherPeck/BakiBot/README.md

 The code for a personal discord bot built in Python.
 Originally developed because finding a bot that let you pick from a list was harder then it sounded.
 It's expanded from there to whatever ideas I have that I want to implement.

 ## Requirements
-Tested with [Python 3.8.3](https://www.python.org/downloads/release/python-383/).
-It should work with any recent version.
+Deployed with Python 3.11.
+Heroku selects the latest available 3.11 security release from `.python-version`.

 ## Cooldown
 There is a short cooldown implemented on commands.
-This can be removed from the commands by removing the @commands.cooldown() from the commands code.
+This can be removed from a command by removing its `@app_commands.checks.cooldown()` decorator.

 ## Commands
 All commands are implemented as slash commands ('/')